Skip to main content

 The Clause object has a number of pre-defined fields such as: Name, Title, Language, Category, Subcategory and Clause Text.
 Additional custom fields can be added from the Object Manager in the Salesforce setup.
 From the Object Manager, search for Dynamo Clause (dynamo__Clause__c), navigate to Fields & Relationships and click on the “New” button to add a new custom field.

 The Category and Subcategory fields allow assigning attributes to Clauses to enable filtering.
 This is highly recommended to make maintaining and using the clause library easier.
-The Category picklist has three sample value options: Legal, Sales and Other.
-These can be edited and more values can be added from the Object Manager in the Salesforce setup: search for the Dynamo Clause (dynamo__Clause__c) object, select Fields & Relationships.
-From there, you can edit the Category picklist and add more options of your choosing.
+The Category pick-list has three sample value options: Legal, Sales and Other.
+These can be edited, and more values can be added from the Object Manager in the Salesforce setup: search for the Dynamo Clause (dynamo__Clause__c) object, select Fields & Relationships.
+From there, you can edit the Category pick-list and add more options of your choosing.

 When implementing Clauses, consider who should have access to view and edit the clauses.
 See this section for more information on Clause permissions.